facebookresearch/segment-anything/README.md

 ```

 The following optional dependencies are necessary for mask post-processing, saving masks in COCO format, the example notebooks, and exporting the model in ONNX format. `jupyter` is also required to run the example notebooks.
+- PyTorch: An open-source machine learning library based on the Torch library.
+- Torchvision: A package that provides access to popular datasets, model architectures, and image transformations for computer vision.
+- CUDA: Compute Unified Device Architecture, a parallel computing platform and API model created by NVIDIA, which allows using GPU for general purpose processing.
+- COCO: Common Objects in Context, a large-scale object detection, segmentation, and captioning dataset.
+- ONNX: Open Neural Network Exchange, an open format to represent deep learning models.

 ```
 pip install opencv-python pycocotools matplotlib onnxruntime onnx